-3. Scapul ar region and Shoulder joint
+3. Scapular region and Shoulder joint

-Scapul ar and upper end of humerus
+Scapular and upper end of humerus

-• Location, position, features of scapula and humerus
+Location, position, features of scapula and humerus

-• Articulations
+Articulations

-• Scapular muscles -Thoraco scapular muscles
+Scapular muscles - Thoraco scapular muscles

 Scapulo humeral muscles

-• Attachment and actions of muscles and nerve supply
+Attachment and actions of muscles and nerve supply

-• Movements of the shoulder
+Movements of the shoulder

 • Movements of scapula per se and in relation to movements of the shoulder

 joint

-• Features of long bones
+Features of long bones

-• Development and growth of a long bone
+Development and growth of a long bone

-The sh oulder joint
+The shoulder joint

 • articular surface, capsular attachment, ligaments

-• synovial membrane and bursa
+synovial membrane and bursa

-• Mobility and stability
+Mobility and stability

-• Rotator cuff
+Rotator cuff

 • Movement of upper limb at shoulder - movements at shoulder joint and

-• accompanying movements of scapula and clavicle at acromioclavicular and
+• accompanying movements of scapula and clavicle at acromioclavicular and sternoclavicular joints

-sternoclavicular joints

-• Relations of joint
+Relations of joint

-• Dislocation
+Dislocation

-• Fracture of neck of humerus
+Fracture of neck of humerus

 Intended learning outcome

-Scap
+Sca pula

-The should be able to
+The e student should be able to

-nonstrate and describe the movements of the scapula
+demonstrate and describe the movements of the scapula

 list the muscles involved, their attachments and nerve supply

-- outline the origin, course and distribution of the suprascapular nerve, subscapular nerves thoracodorsal nerve, axillary nerve and spinal accessory - what are the effects of injury to these nerves? - outline the origin and course of arteries involved in the anastomoses around the scapula - describe the features of a long bone - outline the process of bone formation and growth in length of a bone
+• outline the origin, course and distribution of the suprascapular nerve, subscapular

+nerves thoracodorsal nerve, axillary nerve and spinal accessory

+• what are the effects of injury to these nerves?

+• outline the origin and course of arteries involved in the anastomoses around the